-The Payment Services Act 2019 (PSA) was issued by the Singaporean government as a "forward-looking and flexible framework for the regulation of payment systems and payment service providers in Singapore."
+The Singapore Payment Services Act 2019 (PSA) was issued by the Singaporean government as a "forward-looking and flexible framework for the regulation of payment systems and payment service providers in Singapore."
 Replacing the former Payment Systems Oversight Act and Money-Changing and Remittance Businesses Act, the PSA "provides for regulatory certainty and consumer safeguards, while encouraging innovation and growth of payment services and fintech."

-In addition, Notice PS-N01 (Prevention of Money Laundering and Countering the Financing of Terrorism—Specified Payment Services), which was issued by the Monetary Authority of Singapore (MAS) in conformity with the PSA, introduces various risk management measures for payment systems and payment service providers (including Stripe) across various areas like user protection, anti-money laundering/countering the financing of terrorism (AML/CFT), interoperability, and information technology.
+In addition, Notice PS-N01 (Prevention of Money Laundering and Countering the Financing of Terrorism—Specified Payment Services), which was issued by the Monetary Authority of Singapore (MAS) in conformity with the PSA, introduces various risk management measures for digital payment systems and regulated payment service providers (including Stripe) across various areas like user protection, anti-money laundering/countering the financing of terrorism (AML/CFT), interoperability, and information technology.

 What this means for Stripe users